Is your sweet tooth on the hunt for keto desserts?

 The good news is you can easily swap that high-carb ingredient out for a better, low-carb superfood instead: cauliflower.

 Cauliflower, just like avocado in keto avocado brownies, is almost unrecognizable in both taste and texture in this keto superfood nice cream recipe.

 So not only does it virtually disappear, you’re also getting extra fiber and vitamins in this dessert because of it.

-Give this recipe a try, and the next one, and you’ll never shell out your hard-earned money on Halo Top or other expensive, lower-carb ice creams ever again.
+Give this recipe a try, and the next one, and you’ll never shell out your hard-earned money on Halo Top or other expensive, and not as delicious, lower-carb ice creams ever again.

 #2: Chocolate No-Churn Keto Ice Cream

 If you don’t have a blender or don’t feel like getting yours dirty, you can skip it altogether when you make this chocolate no-churn keto ice cream recipe.

 Simply mix all the ingredients together and pour it into your trusty, multi-use loaf pan to set and freeze.

 Our next recipe comes together using this exact same process, but it’s for all you #TeamVanilla fans.